 Next we drive north to Lake Bratan for a visit to Ulun Danu Temple.
 The temple is set in the lake’s calm waters on several small islands giving the impression that it is ‘floating’.
 It’s widely considered to be one of the most photogenic temples in Bali -so be sure to take a few photos!
 Afterwards, we have a look at the local market which is famous for its extensive collection of exotic tropical fruits, vegetables and species.

-Lunch is served in a local restaurant.
+Lunch is served at Bamboo Forest restaurant.

 Continue with a visit to Bali’s UNESCO-listed Jatiluwih for panoramic views of its iconic rice terraces.
 Located on a slope near the holy mountain of Batukaru, this area is known as the ‘Rice Granary of Bali’, and is one of the best examples of subak-style rice farming.
 Here, we go for a one-hour leisurely walk through the rice fields for an up-close look at the verdant scenery.